jilliangmeehan/looore/content/Books/Hex & Hound.md

 "..."

 > [!jillian]
-> oh look, it's the line that makes me crazy. saying that nottfriga is "actually a gentle person" is just *way* too close to childe's voiceline about the tsartisa where he says she's "actually a gentle soul."
+> oh look, it's the line that makes me crazy. saying that nottfriga is "actually a gentle person" is just *way* too close to [[childe]]'s voiceline about the tsartisa where he says she's "actually a gentle soul."
 >
 > does that mean nottfriga is the tsaritsa? is she the original cryo archon? i don't know dude. my head is spinning.